Directing

 Featuring Mark Fleischmann, Tracey-Anne Oberman and a debut performance from her daughter Anoushka, the film has been well received across cinemas in England.
 Here are two excerpts .

 Shooting on a low budget with big ambitions had multiple challenges.
 The scene on the left had to use natural light only, time was always tight.
-One scene was shot in a corner shop still full of shoppers with barely two hours to complete the sequence.
+One scene was shot in a corner shop still full of shoppers with two hours to complete the sequence.

 If you are interested in seeing the entire film please get in touch.